heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 uber-wealthy of the Palisades shelled out daily thousands on private firefighting crews to secure their assets, elsewhere California deployed 800 incarcerated workers, working for dollars a day, on multiple fronts to contain the half-dozen winter blazes.
-Meanwhile, the residents of majority non-white Altadena, historically a bulwark of black homeownership, were served delayed evacuation orders, with the Eaton fire subsequently destroying over 10,000 structures and claiming at least 17 deaths at the time of this writing.
-Almost half of the Altadena's black households were destroyed or damaged.
+Meanwhile, the residents of majority non-white Altadena, historically a bulwark of black homeownership, were served delayed evacuation orders, with the Eaton fire subsequently destroying over 10,000 structures and claiming at least 17 deaths.
+Almost half of the
+Altadena's black households were destroyed or damaged.
 In the disintegrating ecology of the planetary factory, catastrophes assume definite forms as distinct "species of conflagration," to borrow again